IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 \dots, m_i$$.
 The above gives a poststratified draw from the posterior distribution of the net promoter score for variable $$i$$ and value $$j$$.
-In practice, depending on the tool used, one might perform the poststratification differently, such as predicting counts of detractors, neutrals, and promoters in the cells given their in-population sizes and then aggregating those counts and following the definition of the net promoter score.
+In practice, depending on the tool used, one might perform the poststratification procedure differently, such as predicting counts of detractors, neutrals, and promoters in the cells given their in-population sizes and then aggregating those counts and following the definition of the net promoter score.

 # Implementation